 The Generative Logic of Football

-Hendrick finds his answer in morphology: teaching the root structures from which families of words become comprehensible.
-Knowing that sect means "cut" and -ion makes a noun lets a student construct the meaning of bisection, intersection, dissection without being explicitly taught each word.
+Hendrick finds his answer in morphology: teaching root structures from which families of words become comprehensible.
+Knowing that sect means "cut" and -ion makes a noun lets a student construct the meaning of bisection, intersection, dissection without being taught each word.
 Not memorizing words.
 Learning the code from which words are made.

 Football has its own generative code.
 It exists at the level of principles, not plays.